 Interior Appearance Upgrades

 You’ll be spending most of your time in your cabin, so why not make it more comfortable and personal?
 Plus, your passengers will appreciate some custom upgrades.
-Whether you’re enjoying a weekend drive or letting people take a peek at a car show, these mods will make your interior stand out.
+Whether you’re showing off at a car show or want to make an impact bigger than swapping your S550's cabin air filter, these mods will make your interior stand out.

 Something as simple and inexpensive as a shift knob can really set your interior apart.
 Because it gets touched so often, it has a huge impact on your driving experience.
 For a custom look and shifts that feel better than stock, an aftermarket shift knob is the way to go.
 You may need to pick up an adaptor depending on the knob you purchase.